szczyglis-dev/py-gpt/docs/source/plugins.rst

 Vision (inline)
 ----------------

-The plugin integrates vision capabilities across all chat modes, not just Vision mode.
-Once enabled, it allows the model to seamlessly switch to vision processing in the background whenever an image attachment or vision capture is detected.
+The plugin adds image analysis to supported chat modes without relying on the deprecated standalone Vision mode.
+When an image attachment, screenshot, or camera capture is detected, the request is handled through Chat with the image-capable model configured in the plugin.
+This preserves the plugin's dedicated-model behavior while removing the dependency on the legacy Vision mode.

+The plugin model list is filtered by capabilities (``Chat`` + image input), not by provider.
+Models from any supported provider can therefore be selected, including OpenAI, Google, Anthropic, xAI, OpenRouter, local/OpenAI-compatible endpoints, and other configured providers.
+Native Google, Anthropic, and xAI SDK routing is respected when enabled; otherwise the configured OpenAI-compatible Chat endpoint is used where applicable.

 .. tip::
-   When using ``Vision (inline)`` by utilizing a plugin in standard mode, such as ``Chat`` (not ``Vision`` mode), the ``+ Vision`` special checkbox will appear at the bottom of the Chat window.
-It will be automatically enabled any time you provide content for analysis (like an uploaded photo).
-When the checkbox is enabled, the vision model is used.
-If you wish to exit the vision model after image analysis, simply uncheck the checkbox.
-It will activate again automatically when the next image content for analysis is provided.
+   The ``+ Vision`` label at the bottom of the Chat window is an availability indicator for inline image analysis.
+Image handling is automatic when compatible image content is supplied; there is no separate legacy Vision-mode switch to enable.

 **Options**

 - ``Model`` *model*

-The model used to temporarily provide vision capabilities. *Default:* `gpt-4-vision-preview`.
+The image-capable Chat model used temporarily for image analysis.
+The list is filtered by capability rather than provider. *Default:* ``gpt-4o``.

 - ``Prompt`` *prompt*

-The prompt used for vision mode.
-It will append or replace current system prompt when using vision model.
+The prompt used for inline image analysis.
+It is appended to or replaces the current system prompt while the temporary image-capable model is used in Chat mode.

 - ``Replace prompt`` *replace_prompt*

-Replace whole system prompt with vision prompt against appending it to the current prompt. *Default:* `False`
+Replace the whole system prompt with the image-analysis prompt instead of appending it to the current prompt. *Default:* ``False``

 - ``Tool: capturing images from camera`` *cmd.camera_capture*